hilbix/ansible/README.md

-> This is W.i.p. and will evolve over time.
+> This repo is WIP and it is not stable, so expect breaking changes.
 >
-> Currently this repo is not ready to be used by you.
-But I am working on it.
-> But this is for me, not for you, so I possibly will change things radically,
-> incompatibly to changes/playbooks/ideas you might have applied.
-> Besides of this it should give you a quick headstart, something I did not have.
+> Anyway, it might give you a headstart if you want to start using
+> Ansible on some remote host the standalone way.
 >
-> Note that I am also learning how to adapt Ansible for my infrastructure,
+> Note that I am also learning how to adapt Ansible to my infrastructure,
 > so bear with me that I probably only use very low level Ansible features,
-> and often will apply some external script magic instead of existing
+> and often will apply some external script magic instead of using the proper
-> Ansible features.
+> Ansible feature.
 (Playbooks have a too complex basic design for my taste.)
 >
-> So all this does here is to use basic Ansible as the management driver,
+> So all this here offers is, to use basic Ansible as the management driver.
-> perhaps it will later be changed to fit into some Semaphore infrastructure.
+> Perhaps later it will fit into some Semaphore infrastructure.
+Or not.
->
-> Currently this is not the supported, as the branch management is incompatible
+> Currently the branch management is incompatible with Semaphore, and it is
-> to Semaphore.
-Note that it will stay this way, Semaphore integration will
-> be implemented a different way.
+> unlikely to change.
+Perhaps some converter will be available in future.

 # Ansible